Control in the Presence of Manipulators: Cooperative and Competitive Cases: Results

 \begin{proofs} The first case follows directly from the fact that constructive manipulation is \np-complete~\cite{con-lan-san:j:when-hard-to-manipulate} and the inheritance observations from Section~\ref{ss:inheritance} (as the relevant result there holds even for the weighted case).

 For the competitive cases, note that the only action that makes sense for the manipulators is to veto $p$.
 This holds regardless of whether the manipulators or the chair goes first.
-So, we let the manipulators veto $p$ and then run the polynomial-time algorithm for CCAV and CCDV\@. \end{proofs}
+So, we let the manipulators veto $p$ and then run the polynomial-time algorithm for CCAV and CCDV from~\shortcite{fal-hem-hem:j:weighted-control}. \end{proofs}

 3-candidate weighted Borda elections show a true increase in complexity.
-The underlying CWCM, DWCM, CCAV, and CCDV complexities are known to be respectively NP-complete, P, NP-complete, and NP-complete, and thus all are in $\np$.
+The known results for this system are that constructive coalitional manipulation is NP-complete~\cite{con-lan-san:j:when-hard-to-manipulate}, destructive coalitional manipulation is in P~\cite{con-lan-san:j:when-hard-to-manipulate}, and CCAV and CCDV are both \np-complete~\cite{fal-hem-hem:j:weighted-control} and thus all these problems are in \np.
 Yet we show that CCAV-MF is coNP-hard, and so cannot be in NP unless the polynomial hierarchy collapses to $\np \cap \conp$.

 \begin{theorem} For 3-candidate weighted Borda elections, the following hold. \begin{enumerate} \item {\rm M+CC\vpairad{}V\/} are both $\np$-complete. \item {\rm CC\vpair{AV\hbox{-}CF}{DV\hbox{-}\vpaircfmf}} are each $\np$-hard. \item {\rm CCAV-MF} is $\np$-hard and $\conp$-hard. \item {\rm CC\vpairad{}V\hbox{-}CF\/} is $\np$-complete. \end{enumerate} \end{theorem}